lukechilds/create-test-server/README.md

 ### createTestServer([options])

-Returns a Promise which resolves to an express instance.
+Returns a Promise which resolves to an (already listening) server.

 #### options